Do Go On - 425 - The WWI Christmas Truce

 In the diminutive form, little cake.

-So I think a lot of, because New York started off as a Dutch colony that was, they was
+So I think a lot of, because New York started off as a Dutch colony that was traded to the Netherlands for islands in the spice.

-And that's when it changed from new, what was it?
+And that's when it changed from New, what was it?

 New Holland?